 The first stage of your kitchen extension involves laying the groundwork and ensuring the structure is sound.
 This can be divided into:

 This is where you’ll spend most of your budget, especially if structural changes like removing walls or relocating pipes are involved.
-On average, expect to pay £2,500-£3,500 per square metre for this phase.
+On average, expect to pay £2,500-£3,500 per square metre for this phase to make the extension watertight.

 Minimalist Timber Kitchen Extension – Walnut House